 a description of the initial condition of the electricity system relevant to the scenario;

+a list of initiating event(s) and a chain of event(s);

+List of vulnerabilities that make the electricity system prone to suffer the impact of the initiating event; The listed vulnerabilities should be on a general level, for example, fuel shortage or extreme weather, to support Member States in their creation of national risk preparedness plans;

+Potential measures that mitigate the relevant risk, including their national or regional dimension and its expected contribution to cope with the impact;

-a list of initiating event(s) and a chain of event(s);season(s) of the year when the scenario is relevant and type of load;
+season(s) of the year when the scenario is relevant and type of load;

-the evolution of the crisis scenario;
+the evolution of the crisis scenario, including the analysis of root causes that lead to this evolution;

-the most likely impacts of the scenario, including, if applicable, past reference crises;
+the most likely impacts of the scenario, including, if applicable, past reference crises, and in terms of the electricity system and potential consequences, (including potential impact on critical infrastructure – this could be restricted to internal use), based on quantitative analysis;

+cross-border dependencies and / or regional impacts;

-cross-border dependenciesif applicable, quantitative data expressed as ranges for all the items above; and
+if applicable, quantitative data expressed as ranges for all the items above; and

-other important information related to the scenario, relevant to managing it. post event analysis.
+other important information related to the scenario, relevant to managing it including the information related to historical events and results of the post-operation and post-disturbances analysis task performed by RCCs.

-Article 6 TSOs’ obligation to provide information to ENTSO-E to support scenario identification and evaluation
+Article 6 TSOs’ obligation to provide information to ENTSO-E and relevant RCC(s) to support scenario identification and evaluation

-Each TSO shall share scenario information — including sensitive information — with ENTSO-E in accordance with national and EU policies and legislation concerning handling of sensitive information.
+Each TSO shall share scenario information — including sensitive information — with ENTSO-E and RCC(s) of the system operation region(s) which they are assigned to in accordance with national and EU policies and legislation concerning handling of sensitive information.

-Information provided to ENTSO-E shall be detailed enough to enable ENTSO-E to identify the regional electricity crisis scenarios, as referred to in Article 12.
-ENTSO-E is entitled to request more details where it deems that the information provided is insufficient to identify the regional electricity crisis scenarios.
+Information provided to ENTSO-E and relevant RCC(s) shall be detailed enough to enable ENTSO-E and RCCs to identify the regional electricity crisis scenarios, as referred to in Article 12.
+ENTSO-E and RCCs are entitled to request more details where it deems that the information provided is insufficient to identify the regional electricity crisis scenarios.

 TSOs shall take into account the checklists of information contained in Appendix III when evaluating scenarios.

-Information which is already shared between TSOs, ENTSO-E, regulatory authorities and other third parties to ensure operational or planning tasks in accordance with the requirements of the SO GL, NC ER and other regulations shall not be considered as sensitive information as described in Article 17.
+Information which is already shared between TSOs, RCCs, ENTSO-E, regulatory authorities and other third parties to ensure operational or planning tasks in accordance with the requirements of the SO GL, NC ER and other regulations shall not be considered as sensitive information as described in Article 17.

 TITLE 2